-Flattering Dirty Blonde Balayage for Major Skin Tones
+Choosing A Flattering Dirty Blonde for Major Skin Tones

-Danon recommends starting with your natural hair tone to maintain a stunning dirty blonde balayage.
+Danon recommends starting with your natural hair tone to maintain your color.
 The balayage should be subtly feathered down from your natural color, gradually transitioning into hand-painted highlighted pieces that are about two levels lighter.
 Incorporating your natural color as a backdrop or lowlight running through the ends enhances the beauty of the balayaged dirty blonde highlights.
 Danon advises, “You have to have darkness to see light.”

 Effective Communication with Your Colorist/Stylist

 When consulting with your colorist or stylist, Danon suggests providing clear instructions to achieve the desired look.
 Mention that you prefer a high contrast and dimensional color, with darker roots melting into lighter pieces.
 Express your interest in maintaining a natural lowlight and a root that grows out seamlessly without a visible line of demarcation.
 Bringing three photos of dirty blondes that closely resemble your natural hair color and complexion will help you visualize the outcome accurately.
 Danon also advises discussing what you like and dislike about the reference photos.
 Aim for a highlight color about two levels lighter than your natural shade, with muted gold, beige, and mousy tones.

 Danon recommends using Color WowShampoo and Conditioner to ensure long-lasting and low-maintenance color Color Security.
 These products are specifically designed to maintain your color vibrancy.
 Following a proper hair care routine and using the recommended products can keep your balayage looking fresh and beautiful for an extended period.

 Pictures of the Best Dirty Blonde Balayage Hair Colors

 #1: Middle-Parted Muted Beige Blonde